Learn the reasons for a false-positive test result

 If you’ve had a baby recently or a miscarriage, you may test positive for pregnancy.
 When you’re pregnant, hCG levels rise quickly and peak at about 10 weeks.
 When a pregnancy ends, the levels go down, but slowly.
 The hormone can remain in your blood and urine for up to six weeks after a pregnancy ends.

 If you’re undergoing fertility treatments to become pregnant, you may be getting hCG injections to stimulate ovulation.
 The medication can cause a false-positive result if you take the test too soon after a missed period.
-Other medications that can cause a false positive include:

 - Antianxiety medications